Less Clutter On The Air

 According to BBC News, Gmail, the planned free e-mail service from Google, could be facing strong legal opposition in California

-I suspect everybody will link to this over the next few days but it does make me smile.
-At the beginning of April Google announced it’s email service.
-This morning, BBC News reports that a US Senator is drawing up legislation to stop it on the basis of the reports which claim it will scan emails to allow targeting text advertising to be placed (similar to the other Google ad products).
+I suspect everybody will link to this over the next few days, but it does make me smile.
+At the beginning of April, Google announced an email service.
+This morning, BBC News reports that a US Senator is drawing up legislation to stop it on the basis of the reports, which claim it will scan emails to allow targeting text advertising to be placed (similar to the other Google ad products).

-I don’t know if it’s the Senator’s actual words or a BBC journalist writing but the legislation is reported to be bring put in place because the problem “is Google’s plan to make revenue from users agreeing to their incoming e-mail being scanned for targeted advertising” [source]
+I don’t know if it’s the Senator’s actual words or a BBC journalist writing, but the legislation is reported to being put in place because the problem,

 Thoughts on Blogspace

-Yesterday’s post has started a whole train of thoughts about the concept of blog integrity and why should we care?
+Yesterday’s post started a whole train of thoughts about the concept of blog integrity and why should we care?
 I am sure it’s the idealist in me that is attaching a great deal of importance to the billions of words blogged on a daily basis.
-Perhaps I shouldn’t care because the power of blog-space is that people write opinion and thought in an way that they want to.
+Perhaps I shouldn’t care because the power of blog-space is that people write opinions and thoughts in a way that they want to.
 It’s not for anybody else to say that I shouldn’t be allowed to promote a new mobile ‘phone because either I want to or the company sent me a free ‘phone.

 I believe I might be attaching a purity to the weblog concept that is misplaced.
-I wouldn’t place those same ideals on population as a whole, so why should I do it to the blogged world?
-Freedom to write whatever I want is a fine thing and, perhaps, I imposing concepts of integrity that are incompatible with this freedom?
+I wouldn’t place those same ideals on the population as a whole, so why should I do it to the blogged world?
+Freedom to write whatever I want is a fine thing, and perhaps I am imposing concepts of integrity that are incompatible with this freedom?

-I’m not sure where these thoughts are going but they are challenging my blog ideals.
+I’m not sure where these thoughts are going, but they are challenging my blog ideals.
 I mentioned in one of my posts yesterday to the UK Bloggers list that, perhaps, blogs were just catching up with other media.
-I suspect that is true but in a way I hadn’t thought – the fact that they are as exploitable, commercially, as any other media.
+I suspect that is true, but in a way I hadn’t thought of – the fact that they are as exploitable, commercially, as any other media.

 Where does this leave my online ideals?